georgebutler/socialvr/README.md

 `npm run dev` builds the application to `build/development.js`, along with a sourcemap file for debugging.

 ### Local Development
-NOTE: not working currently due to CSP issue, use netlify url instead

 `npm run dev` starts server at localhost:3000

 `ngrok http 3000` starts ngrok server at url in terminal output